-Logic boards are optional.
-Each board has got 32 bi-directional channels and tests any kind of logic.
-The driver level can be set between 0V and 23V.
-Comparator high- and low-level can also be set.
+The LOG670 logic board has got 32 bi-directional channels and tests any kind of logic.
+The driver level can be set between 0 V and 30 V. Comparator high- and low-level can also be set.
 The driver high-level must always be above the comparator high-level so that the high-level is controlled automatically.
 Each channel can be driver, comparator or Tristate or switch off fully automatically from its surroundings.
 The driver and comparator level can vary in every test step.
-With a second logic board, you can handle two logic families at a time (e.g. 3.3V logic and 5V-logic).
+With a second logic board, you can handle two logic families at a time (e. g.
+3.3 V logic and 5 V-logic).
 Connected with the measuring channel, it can be switched as a hybrid channel.